ptakobert/music-analyzer/README.md

 # music-analyzer

 A desktop application for analyzing and cataloging music files by tempo (BPM) and energy level.
-Built as my first audio analysis project.
+Built as my first project.
 ![Main Interface](ui.png)

 ## Features